thegrumpys/odop/client/docs/Help/autoSave.md

 **Notes**

+The AutoSave feature is not intended to be used for long term storage of design information.
+Use File : Save, File : SaveAs or File : Export to save the design permanently.

 The operation of the AutoSave feature allows a browser refresh / reload or click on the ODOP logo to be used as an "undo" for the most recent Action : Search, Seek, Trade, Select Size and Select Catalog.
-From there, an additional browser refresh / reload or press on the ODOP logo will replace the design recovered from AutoSave data with the default design type (compression spring) and design (Startup).
+From there, an additional browser refresh / reload or press on the ODOP logo will replace the design recovered from AutoSave data with the default design.

 Note that not all operations are recoverable by the current AutoSave implementation.
 Users should save or export frequently and